overture-stack/docs/website/docs/use-docs/ai-assisted-data-discovery/index.md

 These are early-stage exploratory concept mocks intended to illustrate potential design directions and functionality.
 They are not final representations of the user interface or system architecture.
 :::

-For the Arranger server's own roadmap, see its [AI and automation](/develop/Arranger/reference/ai-and-automation#whats-coming) reference.
+For the Arranger server's own roadmap, see its [Arranger MCP server](/develop/Arranger/mcp-server#whats-coming) reference.

 :::info **Need Help?**
 If you encounter any issues or have questions, please reach out through our [**community support channels**](https://docs.overture.bio/community/support).